teddy502/safespace/README.md

 - Mental Health Resources Library: Curated articles and videos on emotional well-being.
 - Anonymized Feedback Reports: For improving service delivery and user care.

-I welcome contributions to Safespace
+I welcome contributions to SafeSpace

 Fork the repository
 Create new branches for features or bug fixes